 As a courtesy to students who seem to like the late night due date/time, the links expire at 11:59 p.m.
 Central Time, which is after Service Desk hours of operation and after my working hours.
-Follow the instructions below very carefully if you encounter technological difficulties in Blackboard.
+I will check email until 4:30 PM Central Time daily.
+Follow the instructions below very carefully if you encounter technological difficulties in Blackboard after hours.